Below I’ve listed a few Adobe Audition CC (ver.2015.2.1) features/options that may be obscure and perhaps underutilized.

 When preparing to encode MP3 files we need to be aware of the possibility of Intersample Peaks (ISP) that may be introduced in the output, especially when targeting low bit rates.
 This results from the filtering present in lossy encoding.
 We alleviate this risk by leaving at least 1 dB of headroom below 0dBFS.

 Producers should peak normalize source files slated for MP3 encoding to nothing higher than -1.0 dBFS.
 In fact I may suggest lowering your ceiling further to -1.5 dBFS sometime in the future.
 Let me stress that I’m referring to Peak Normalization and not Loudness Normalization.
 Peak Normalizing to a specific level will limit audio peaks when and if the signal reaches a user defined ceiling.
 It is possible to set a digital ceiling when performing Loudness Normalization as well.
 This is a topic for a future blog post.

 Notice the ISP in this image lifted from an MP3 wave form.
 The original source file was peak normalized to -0.1 dBFS and exhibited no signs of clipping.

-You can also avoid ISP’s by using a compliant Limiter and setting the digital ceiling accordingly.
-During source file playback this type of limiter will detect when ISP’s may occur in the encoded MP3.
-This allows the operator to set the digital ceiling for the source as high as possible prior to encoding.
+You can also avoid ISP’s by using a compliant ITU Limiter and setting the ceiling accordingly.
+During source file encoding this type of limiter will detect when ISP’s may occur in the encoded MP3.

 • If custom calculated output dimensions are not evenly divisible by 16, the aspectRatio Custom Conversion utility will now suggest evenly divisible high/low values.